neondatabase/pg_embedding/README.md

 - `efConstruction`: This option influences the trade-off between index quality and construction speed.
 A high `efConstruction` value creates a higher quality graph, enabling more accurate search results, but a higher value also means that index construction takes longer.
 - `efSearch`: This option influences the trade-off between query accuracy (recall) and speed.
 A higher `efSearch` value increases accuracy at the cost of speed.
 This value should be equal to or larger than `k`, which is the number of nearest neighbors you want your search to return.

-In summary, to prioritize for search speed over accuracy, use lower values for `m` and `efSearch`.
-Conversely, to prioritize accuracy over search speed, use higher value for `m` and `efSearch`.
+In summary, to prioritize search speed over accuracy, use lower values for `m` and `efSearch`.
+Conversely, to prioritize accuracy over search speed, use a higher value for `m` and `efSearch`.
 At the cost of index build time, you can also use a higher `efConstruction` value to enable more accurate search results.

 ## How HNSW search works